stevej2608/oppen-pretty-printer/README.md

 ## oppen-pretty-printer

-This project is an attempt at a faithful translation, to python, of the pretty-printing algorithm developed by DEREK C. OPPEN at Stanford  University in the late 1970s.
+This project is a faithful translation, to python, of the pretty-printing algorithm developed by DEREK C. OPPEN at Stanford  University in the late 1970s.
 The appendix of [PRETTY PRINTING, Derek C. Oppen, 1979] contains the original prettyprint program written in [MESA]